Positano one day itinerary: the best day trip guide

 Just a heads-up: while Positano feels very safe, crowded beaches can sometimes attract pickpockets.
 I’d recommend keeping your valuables close or leaving them at your accommodation if you plan to swim.

-Eat dinner at La Tagliatta
+Eat dinner at La Tagliata

 I’m so excited to share this amazing hidden gem with you!
 It’s one of my favorite restaurants in all Italy!